 Feeling pure and knowing merely.
 To the world and oneself as it is, only retains a sharp mind: relaxation, innocence, calmness, clarity with every breath in and out.

 The past and the future shake off.
-Remain mindful (in mere acknowledgement) in the present moment.
+Remain mindful (in mere acknowledgment) in the present moment.
 Here and right now is the whole self, the life itself.
 No inquiry, no worry, no wishful thinking, the meditator sits still with a still, focused mind that knows the breathing in and out as it is.
-Thus, the Zen learner is practising Mindfulness of breathing in a sitting position (Zen mindfulness of the breath).
+Thus, the Zen learner is practicing Mindfulness of breathing in a sitting position (Zen mindfulness of the breath).